nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 #### 4.2.5 Client management commands

 Client are managed with ``xrdsst client`` subcommands.
-Configuration parameters involved are the `certificates` list described in [3.2.3 Clients Servers Configuration](#323-clients-servers-configuration)
+Configuration parameters involved are the `certificates` list described in [3.2.3 Clients Configuration](#323-client-configuration)

 ##### 4.2.5.1 Client add